-Robotics, for the past couple of years, has become an integral part the manufacturing sector.
+Robotics, for the past couple of years, has become an integral part of the manufacturing sector.
 There has been a considerable amount of improvement in the finesse, complexity, and sophistication of a task done by a robot because of the advancements AI has made.
-Tasks which were previously relegated to the human domain due to complexity and labour constraints are now routinely completed by robots.
+Tasks that were previously relegated to the human domain due to complexity and labor constraints are now routinely completed by robots.

 Supply chain and AI

-Moreover, supply chain is the backbone of the manufacturing industry.
-With the help of AI-based solutions, it helps in reducing transportation cost, warehouse management, efficient supply chain administration and reducing pilferage.
+Moreover, the supply chain is the backbone of the manufacturing industry.
+With the help of AI-based solutions, it helps in reducing transportation costs, warehouse management, efficient supply chain administration, and reducing pilferage.
 Large and diverse data sets can be processed with the help of machine learning.
 This can be done on a real-time basis for estimating demand.
 In a collaborative supply chain model, it is helping in the reduction in freight costs and improving supplier delivery.

 AI is changing almost everything one can ever think of, including the way a product is designed.
 One technique is to enter a comprehensive brief defined by designers and engineers as input into an AI algorithm.
-The brief includes data describing restrictions and various parameters including information, such as, material types, available production methods and budget limitations.
-The algorithm explores every possible configuration before it finalises on a set of the best solutions.
+The brief includes data describing restrictions and various parameters including information, such as material types, available production methods, and budget limitations.
+The algorithm explores every possible configuration before it finalizes a set of the best solutions.
 ML-based solutions recommend designers and manufacturers as to which design works best for a particular product.